Back to work after Covid!

 9. Plan and communicate cleaning regimes

 With cleanliness in mind for people returning to work, organisations should plan, communicate and enforce cleaning regimes to both support services and employees.
-By defining which areas are assigned to workers and when, cleaning services can better prioritise their work.
+Defining which areas are assigned to workers and when cleaning services can better prioritise their work.